Section 3: Rations & Annuities

 Wolf Chief was born to a Hidatsa family in 1849.
 (See Image 8) He grew up with his sister, Waheenee, also known as Buffalo Bird Woman.
 As he grew to manhood, the Hidatsas lived on the Fort Berthold Reservation.
 The Hidatsas (or Gros Ventres as they were then known) were encouraged to live in wood frame houses instead of earthlodges.
 Reservation agents instructed the people to find work other than hunting, trading, and gardening.
 Wolf Chief decided to open a small store.
 As a Native American living on his own reservation, he did not have to have a trader’s license to operate his store.

 However, he did have to follow federal regulations.
 Regulations did not allow him to sell ammunition.
 The letter was written only two months after the Massacre at Wounded Knee and the death of Sitting Bull, the Lakota leader.
 Wolf Chief was trying to be very clear that the Mandans, Hidatsas, and Arikaras lived peacefully on their reservation.

 Wolf Chief saw hunger on the reservation.
 Government rations did not supply enough food.
-Wild game would have been very welcome as food if the Hidatsas could buy ammunition for hunting.
+Wild game meat would have been very welcome if the Hidatsas could buy ammunition for hunting.
 (See Image 9)